Five Reasons We Belong in the Classroom

 This reason may not appeal to everyone, but you’ll never be bored.
 While the regular routine of teaching is somewhat predictable, you never know what each day is going to bring.
 Hell, you never know what each minute might bring when you’re in charge of teaching a room full of ten-year-olds how to multiply polynomials while Jack is trying to balance books on his head, the secretary is calling your room to let you know that Ava needs to be dismissed early, Elizabeth is using algebraic thinking even you don’t fully understand, and your projector isn’t working.

 - Kids are ridiculously funny, even when they try your patience

 Even during what can feel like an epically long day, students are bound to make you smile and laugh out loud.
 Several years back I heard about urban obstacle course training called parkour.
 Like any good teacher who’s always trying to keep it fresh and engaging, I had my students read an article and respond to a prompt about this trend.
-Not surprisingly, my students thought this was pretty cool.
-They responded to a prompt in writing, end of class, end of story.
+Not surprisingly, my students thought this was cool, end of story.
 Or so I thought.

 4. Kids remember you, even if you don’t remember them